Arts and Humanities Major

 Each row and each column of the matrix represent a different concentration, as noted above.

 History as a field of study is based on a set of methods to analyze the past, understand the foundations of the present, and at times anticipate the future.
 Historical analysis focuses on why changes did or did not occur in particular societies at various times, how these changes unfolded, the motivations of participants, and the influence that the past may have on the present.
-This course examines the creative responses of historians to the challenges they face in uncovering the past.
+This course examines the creative responses of historians to the challenges they face in uncovering the past and addressing these issues.
 Students deal with questions such as what are the boundaries between historical and fictional narratives?
 How does who writes history affect what they write?
 If history is written by those in power, as is often stated, what tools does the historian have to write about the people without a history?
-What possibilities and limitations are inherent in different kinds of historical evidence, whether ancient objects, written texts, or modern videos?
+What possibilities and limitations are inherent in different kinds of historical evidence, whether material objects, written texts, or digitized data sets?

 AH144 / Ethical Systems, Moral Dilemmas